jemarnold/mNIRS.dev/README.md

 ## Online App

 A very basic implementation of this package is hosted at
-<https://jem-arnold.shinyapps.io/mNIRS-app/> and can be used for mNIRS
+<https://jem-arnold.shinyapps.io/mnirs-app/> and can be used for mnirs
 data importing and cleaning.

 ## Usage